Practicing Guitar: Self Discipline or Fun?

 In order to sustain your motivation for a long time, your work must be “fulfilling”.
 If you don’t know the reason why doing something is in your very best interest, you will not be fulfilled and will be unlikely to continue for long.
 On the other hand, if you do feel the reasons very strongly, you will be able to pull out the needed intensity and discipline from within yourself without trying very hard.
 Start looking at practicing as something you do in order to achieve a benefit (become a better player).
 This will automatically create a meaningful reason (beyond simply having fun) to be involved in the activity and not treat it as a chore that you dread doing every day.
 This may seem obvious and insignificant, but even a small change in thinking will bring about big changes in results!

 One of the biggest mistakes regarding focused practicing that I see regularly is excluding variety and fun from the learning process.
 This happens frequently, especially when you are not under the guidance of a teacher who fundamentally understands this issue.
 You may think you are doing all the things necessary for fast progress, but your practice approach could still be susceptible to improvement.
-One such change may be including more variety into your practice.
-This will help avoid mental burn out and frustration.
+One such change may be including more variety in your practice.
+This will help avoid mental burnout and frustration.

 Incorporating variety into your practice does not mean a lack of focus, or doing things that are inconsistent with your goals.
-It simply means that you have multiple approaches for learning, applying and integrating musical skills.
-I call this "intelligent" variety.
-This is much different from "random" variety that involves mindless jumping from one item to another in your practice, with no sense of direction.
+It simply means that you have multiple approaches for learning, applying, and integrating musical skills.
+I call this “intelligent” variety.
+This is much different from the “random” variety that involves mindless jumping from one item to another in your practice session, with no sense of direction.

 Another issue that makes it difficult to see discipline as “fulfilling” is that results usually do not occur immediately and the small gains made along the way might seem insignificant.
 This delayed gratification will make it hard for you to practice well on a consistent basis unless you learn to enjoy the process. (more about this later).